qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **Curve offset tool**

-The next 3 options refer to the |mActionOffsetCurve| :sup:`Offset Curve` tool in :ref:`sec_advanced_edit`.
+The next 3 options refer to the |offsetCurve| :sup:`Offset Curve` tool in :ref:`sec_advanced_edit`.
 Through the various settings, it is possible to influence the shape of the line offset.
 These options are possible starting from GEOS 3.3.